MarianaPetr/computerDataBase/README.md

 - VerifyCorrectDateFormat_ComputerDB: This test verifies that the date field only accepts the format 'yyyy-MM-dd';
 - VerifyErrorOnEmptyCompName: This test verifies that no computer can be saved with an empty name;
 - VerifyPagination_ComputerDB: This test verifies that the application allows browsing between different pages;
-- CreateNewComputerWithoutDates_ComputerDB: The purpose of this test case is to verify that the date fields aren't mandatory.
+- CreateNewComputerWithoutDates_ComputerDB: The purpose of this test case is to verify that the date fields aren't mandatory;
+- CreateAPreviouslyDeletedComputer_ComputerDB: This test creates a new entry with all the parameters, saves it, re opens it and then deletes it and then creates the same entry once again.

 Each of this tests, except the one named 'CreateAndDeleteComputer_ComputerDB' and the ones that don't save a new entry, have their own personal Tear Down process.
 The Tear Down is executed by sending a 'POST' request the URL of the created entry adding '/delete' at the end of it.